Why are video captions important?

 4. Export the video file with embedded captions

-Why video captions are important
+Why video captions and subtitles are important

 1. Captions make your video more accessible